Sacramento County Public Law Library: Highlights of Services

-Civil Self Help Center (CSHC)
+Self Help @ the Law Library (SH@LL), previously Civil Self Help Center

 In 2008 the Sacramento County Superior Court received a grant to help fund a civil self-help center to assist self-represented litigants with general civil matters.
-The CSHC began as a joint project between the Sacramento Superior Court, the VLSP of Northern California, and the Sacramento County Bar Association.
+The Civil Self Help Center (CSHC) began as a joint project between the Sacramento Superior Court, the VLSP of Northern California (now known as Capital Pro Bono), and the Sacramento County Bar Association.
 When the Superior Court was faced with budget cuts and space constraints in 2009, the Law Library Director and Board of Trustees agreed to bring the CSHC into the Law Library as both provided assistance to self-represented litigants.
+The service changed its name to Self Help @ the Law Library (SH@LL) in November 2022.

-Today the CSHC is staffed with an attorney and a paralegal.
-The purpose of the CSHC is to provide general information and basic assistance to individual self-represented litigants with qualifying civil cases.
-Help is provided either through workshops, quick assistance, referrals, or through a limited number of individual appointments.
-The legal staff provides assistance with a narrow list of issues, including simple complaints and answers for breach of contract, personal injury, and property damage; fee waivers; requests for, and motions to set aside, default judgments; name changes; oppositions to civil forfeiture; guardianship, and discovery.
+Today SH@LL is staffed by attorneys and paralegals.
+The purpose of SH@LL is to provide general information and basic assistance to individual self-represented litigants with qualifying civil cases.
+Help is provided primarily by telephone, either through quick assistance, referrals, or through a limited number of individual appointments.
+The legal staff provides assistance with a narrow list of issues, including complaints and answers for simple civil cases, requests for default judgments and motions to set them aside; name changes; oppositions to civil forfeiture; guardianship, and limited probate assistance.